-The Committee on Audit, Risk Management, and Compliance will be a As a standing committee of the UNC Board of Governors.
-The chairman of the Board of Governors will select the CARMCommittee chair and members, as well as and determine the number of voting members.
-Continuance of committee members and their overall, collective competencies and skills will be reviewed annually.
+The Committee on Audit, Risk Management, and Compliance will be a standing committee of the UNC Board of Governors.
+The chairman of the Board of Governors will select the Committee chair, members, and determine the number of voting members.
+Continuance of committee members and their collective competencies and skills will be reviewed annually.
 A quorum for the committee will be a majority of the voting members.